About the Centre

 CIME, by promoting excellence in education, innovation and research and by bridging traditional boundaries between professions, will become a strategic resource for AKU, AKDN, the nation and the region.

 CIME aims to transform education in Nursing, Medicine, Dentistry and Allied Health professions in Pakistan through partnerships and through raising expectations of what is possible in education, innovation, and learning through technology.
 It has the potential to become a regional leader and be on a par with the best simulation centres globally.
 The Centre intends on transitioning from being an ‘Excellent Centre’ to a ‘Centre of Excellence’ where teaching and learning are directly linked to improved practitioner performance and improved patient outcomes.

 The Goals of CIME are to

-- Integrate simulation into the undergraduate and postgraduate medical education programmes, including team training
+- Integrate simulation into the undergraduate and postgraduate medical education programmes in AKU, across campuses.

-Build Bridges and Collaborations, including collaborations with industry
+- Build collaborations in research, innovation and education, including collaborations with industry.

 - Become recognised and accredited internationally as a “Centre of Excellence”.